spaceottercode/glamodon/README.md

 >
 >   Add your Mastodon site by adding a new @install line at the top of the script or replacing an existing one

+# Install

+### Firefox

+To run User-Scripts on Firefox based browsers you will need [Greasemonkey extension](https://addons.mozilla.org/en-US/firefox/addon/greasemonkey/) plugin.

+Next **[Click here](https://raw.githubusercontent.com/spaceottercode/glamodon/master/glamodon.user.js)** to automatically install the script.

+If GreaseMonkey does not detect the User-Script, create a New User Script in GreaseMonkey, and replace it with the contents of [glamodon.users.js](https://raw.githubusercontent.com/spaceottercode/glamodon/master/glamodon.user.js).

+### Chrome

+On Chrome, no plugin is needed to run a User-Script like this one.
+Drag the script unto your browser's extension window to install.
+See Chromes documentation for instructions on accessing the extension window.

+# Features

+* filters
+* layer png images ontop of your images<sup>2</sup>
+* adjust brightness, contrast, gamma, exposure, and saturation
+* rotate and flip your images<sup>3</sup>

+Upcoming

+* crop
+* text
+* blur

+> 2. Your pngs must be packed into a tar file. tar file must not be compressed.
+An example is included above: `stickers.tar`.
+To create a tar file on POSIX operating systems run: `tar cvf fileout.tar image01.png image02.png` ...

+> 3. At the moment flips cannot be combined with other flips or rotates.

 # TODO/WIP